Kitware/LidarView/LVCore/Utilities/Animation/README.md

 ```

 #### `end_cue`
-This method just prints that the animation is finished.
-It can be used directly using an import.
+This method only prints that the animation is finished.
+It can be used directly with an import.

 Example: